Downtown Vancouver in Spring: Facts, Sightseeing, and Photos

 The city of Vancouver has a very picturesque location.
 It lies right beside the ocean and close to mountains, which form a backdrop to the city.
 In spring new flowers and leaves appear, cherry blossoms provide a beautiful splash of colour, and events such as the Climb The Wall competition and the Vancouver Sun Run take place.

 This article describes the highlights of my visit to downtown Vancouver on a day close to the spring equinox—the first day of spring.
 The sky was filled with mixed sun and cloud and there was a cold, penetrating wind, but spring was in the air.
-I've also included a few photos taken later in April.
+I've also included a few photos taken later in April and May.
 All of the photographs in this article were taken by me.

 Spring comes early to the southwest corner of British Columbia.
 By March 20th or 21st, the usual date of the spring equinox, some birds have started to sing and the first wild flowers of the season are in bloom.
 The relatively mild climate compared to the rest of Canada allows cultivated plants to thrive in downtown containers and flower beds.

 I started my March visit to the downtown area at the Waterfront SkyTrain station on West Cordova Street.
 SkyTrain is a light rapid transit system.
 It travels mostly above ground, but in the downtown area it's forced to run below ground level.
 As its name suggests, the Waterfront station is located beside the water—in this case, Burrard Inlet and the Port of Vancouver.
 The station's ornate building used to be a Canadian Pacific Railway station.

 There is a lot to explore in downtown Vancouver, so a travel plan is useful.
 On my spring visit I restricted my travels and photographs to Canada Place and Burrard Street, with short diversions from Burrard Street to look at nearby sights of interest.
 This route goes through the centre of the downtown area.